TimoGuy/solanine_vulkan/etc/engine_upgrade.md

             - [x] Only do frustum culling tho.
             - [x] Has its own count buffer too.

+- [x] Update missing material.
+    > Now it's an amalgamation of missing material in japanese and english in wordart. (https://www.makewordart.com/)

 - [ ] Better level editor.
     - [ ] Update collision box texture for voxel fields.
     - [ ] No physics simulations when the level is in editing mode.